ucsb/campus-cloud-docs/docs/gcp/first-steps.md

 3. To enable a new API: **+ Enable APIs and Services** → search and enable.

 Note: Some APIs require billing to be enabled.
-Org policies may block specific APIs — if you get an org policy error, see [Guardrails](/docs/gcp/guardrails).
+Org policies may block specific APIs — if you get a policy error, see [Guardrails](/docs/gcp/guardrails).

 ---